yash2026/fyle-tax-calci/readme.md

    ![Screenshot 6](./screenshots/6.%20Invalid%20inputs.png)

-## Running Tests

-To run tests, open the `test.html` file in your web browser and ensure that all tests are passing.

 ## Contributions

 Contributions are welcome!
 Please fork the repository and create a pull request with your proposed changes.